 - 1 tbs red chillie flakes

-Thinly slice 4 limes into rings and place in a ziplock plastic bag or bowl.
+Thinly slice 4 limes into rings and place in a zip-lock plastic bag or place in a bowl.

-Squeeze juice of remaining 8 limes over the slices.
+Squeeze the remaining 8 limes over the slices in the bag or bowl.

-Add salt, chillie powder and turmeric, microwave for 2 mins in the bag (do not seal the bag), cool for 1o mins then microwave on full heat for another 2 mins, cool for 10 mins and microwave for 4 mins.
-When cool, press the lime skin between thumb and forefinger to see if the skin has softened slightly.
-If it has, transfer into a jar, if not microwave for a further 2 mins.
+Add salt, chillie powder and turmeric, mix once and microwave for 2 mins in the bag - do not seal the bag, (if using a bowl partially cover during cooking in the microwave) cool for 10 mins, mix and microwave for another 2 mins, cool for 10 mins and microwave for 4 mins.